MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 The [Alabaster Trail](alabaster-trail) is the only road linking the city of [Whitestone](whitestone) in northeastern [Tal'Dorei](taldorei) to the rest of the continent.
 It stretches a little under 360 miles from [Whitestone](whitestone) in the north to the town of [Turst Fields](turst-fields) in the eastern [Dividing Plains](dividing-plains).

 The Trail is a dangerous road.
-The northern and southern ends are well patroled by the [Paleguard](paleguard) and [Shields of the Plains](shields-of-the-plains), but the majority of the road winds through the dark and dangerous [Parchwood Timberland](parchwood-timberland).
+The northern and southern ends are well patroled by the [Paleguard](paleguard) and [Shields of the Plains](shields-of-the-plains) respectively, but the majority of the road winds through the dark and dangerous [Parchwood Timberland](parchwood-timberland).

-[Bandits](/monster/bandit), [gnolls](/monster/gnoll) and [orcs](/monster/orcs) are a constant threat on the southern end, but even they avoid the stretch through the forest.
-Dire beasts and undead creatures have been known to harass travelers along the road.

 ##### Travel
 | Origin                 | Destination                | Miles |